Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   (OVERWRITTEN BY LOADED MODEL)
   *Description:*
   A list of input features to be used for training.
 If left empty, all available features for that device are used.
   Note: This setting is ignored when `programMode` is 0.
-Do not include the `killKey` in the `keyboardWhitelist`.

   **Possible Values:**
   Keyboard: